eruvierda/safe-commute/README.md

 - Filter warnings by hazard type
 - Visual and audio notifications

+### User Profile & Report Management
+Track and manage your contributions:
+- **Personal Statistics**: View total reports, average trust score, most reported hazard type, and account age
+- **My Reports**: Access all your submitted reports in one place
+- **Edit Reports**: Modify report type or description within 15 minutes of submission
+- **Delete Reports**: Remove your reports with soft delete (preserves data integrity)
+- **Report History**: See trust scores and timestamps for all your contributions
+- **Voting History**: View all reports you've voted on with vote type and current trust scores
+- User identification via UUID stored in localStorage

 ## Tech Stack

 - **Frontend**: React 18 + TypeScript + Vite